currentsauce/currentsauce.github.io/WIP/2025-09-23-OutdoorLads-LED-Matrix.md

 ![Fuse Holder Design](/blog_images/odl_led_matrix/Fuse_Holder.png "Fuse Holder Design for two blade fuses."){: style="max-width:500px;" }

 With the microcontroller board, since space was at a premium, I did not have much space to allow for mounting holes.
-I purposefully didn't even bother trying to accomodate mounting holes, and instead knew that I'd mount them with some 3D printed hardware.
+I purposefully didn't even bother trying to accommodate mounting holes, and instead knew that I'd mount them with some 3D printed hardware.
 I created two mounts that hold the board by opposite corners - one of them is fixed and the board slots in, and the other one comprises of two parts, the board sits on top of the bottom fitting, and then is fixed in place by a top part.
 This means that the board can be removed with just one screw, if needed.
 [OnShape Link to Part](https://cad.onshape.com/documents/fe02af1a10e50c1a86e0d518/w/207f03686ed023abed26966d/e/f717b127f89b1a030c79a2e2?renderMode=0&uiState=6901e9bc079b97f60cbdb04c)

 ![Board Mounts](/blog_images/odl_led_matrix/Board_Mounts.png "Board Holders"){: style="max-width:500px;" }